With projections of supply and demand for freshwater veering off in opposite directions, global warming represents the worst possible intervention.

 The natural cycle for frozen freshwater in mountainous regions involves accumulation during winter and release of meltwater during summer.
 This seasonal availability of irrigation is vital to farming communities across vast areas, most notably those downstream of the Himalayas, embracing several South Asian countries.

 Temperature increases across the Himalayan “water towers” currently exceed the average of global warming.
 Retreating glaciers and reduced snow cover threaten to disrupt crop yields for hundreds of millions of small farmers.

-The implications for rainfall are of course the subject of intensive research.
+The implications of global warming for rainfall are of equal concern.
 There is broad agreement that monsoon patterns will change in timing and intensity, that arid and semi-arid regions will become drier, and that extremes of drought and flooding will become more frequent.
 Rising sea levels will aggravate the problem of groundwater salinity.

 Climate change and water scarcity therefore present policymakers with a perfect storm of known and “known unknown” threats.
 Planning of vital freshwater infrastructure has become fraught with risk, even for the most sophisticated municipal authorities.

-Reports already suggest that the impact of global warming will add hundreds of millions of people to the global count of those affected by water scarcity, including the lack of safe drinking water.
-An obvious example is the Nile Delta, where salinization caused by rising sea level threatens the fertility of a densely populated region.
+Reports already suggest that the impact of global warming will significantly increase the global count of those affected by water scarcity, including the lack of safe drinking water.
+An example is the Nile Delta, where salinization caused by rising sea level threatens the fertility of a densely populated region.

 Nature offers little sympathy to hesitation and uncertainty in response to challenges of water scarcity.
-Stories of delivering water by train in the Indian state of Maharashtra and the 2011 emergency water relief for the Pacific island of Tuvalu deliver a preview of water scarcity in a warming world.
+Recent droughts in Cape Town and Chennai prompted the concept of “Day Zero”, the inauspicious moment when household taps would fail, a disconcerting preview of water scarcity in a warming world.